Hilda Hanbury: Career and later life

 Her stage roles included the role of Mrs. Clarence in Richard Ganthony's fantastic comedy A Message from Mars, which premiered in 1899 and was very successful at the time.
 In August/September 1901 she appeared at the Imperial Theatre in London as Mrs. Prescott in Boyle Lawrence's military drama A Man of His Word opposite H. B. Irving.
 She was also part of the American premiere cast of the play A Bunch of Violets by Sydney Grundy at Abbey's Theatre in New York in February 1895 with the role of Countess Volkker.
 She was regarded as a 'stage beauty' and photographs, postcards and cigarette cards of her were available from the late 1890s, indicating her popularity.
 Unlike her sister Lily Hanbury, however, she mostly played small roles.

 She retired from the stage following her marriage to Arthur William Fox (1870–1956) on 9 February 1905 at St Giles Church in London.
 Fox was of independent means and the couple settled down to a comfortable life in Mayfair in a 16 room house with nine servants.
 One of their four children was the actor and theatrical agent Robin Fox (1913–1971).
 Her grandsons are Edward, James, and Robert Fox.
 Her great-grandchildren include Emilia, Laurence, Jack and Freddie Fox.

 She and Arthur Fox divorced in 1923 following his adultery with an American woman, throwing Hanbury and her children into sudden financial difficulties.
-In her later years Hanbury lived with her daughters Mary Fox (1907 – after 2011) and Pam Fox (1921– after 2011) in St Austell in Cornwall, where she died in December 1961.
+In her later years Hanbury lived with her daughters Mary Fox (1907–after 2011) and Pam Fox (1921–after 2011) in St Austell in Cornwall, where she died in December 1961 at age 86.